• Brain atlas sensitivity

 running simulations.
 By default, we compile MCXLAB with the support of recording

-detected photon partial path-lengths (i.e. the "make det" option).
+detected photon partial path lengths (i.e., the "make det" option).
 In addition,

 we also provide "mcxlab_atom": an atomic version of mcxlab compiled similarly

-as "make detbox" for MCX.
+to "make detbox" for MCX.
 It supports atomic operations using shared memory

 MCXStudio

-MCXStudio is a cross-platform easy-to-use GUI to use with MCX, MMC and MCXCL.
+MCXStudio is a cross-platform, easy-to-use GUI to use with MCX, MMC, and MCXCL.
 Click on the items below to show help info

 Installation